hackclub/hackclub/workshops/README.md

 If you're interested in writing or contributing to a workshop, you can get started by checking out [the contribution guide](CONTRIBUTING.md) -- or ask us in `#meta` on the Slack.

-Likewise, if you have any questions or run into any trouble, please reach out to us in our Slack channel ([click here](../SLACK.md) for instructions on joining Slack) :smile:.
+Likewise, if you have any questions or run into any trouble, please reach out to us in our Slack channel ([click here][slack] for instructions on joining Slack) :smile:.

 ## Workshop Order